No agreement on emissions targets at last Cabinet meeting before the summer

 Following Cabinet, Minister for Justice Helen McEntee told RTE Radio that “this is not a straightforward process”.

-She said that the delay was caused by the government trying to “get the right agreement here”, and that it wasn’t just about agriculture.
+She said that the delay was caused by the government trying to “get the right agreement here” and that it was not just about agriculture.

 “[It’s] that we understand what it is we’re agreeing to, that whatever we agree to is realistic, that it’s ambitious, because everybody needs to be ambitious here.

-Speaking to the media at Dublin Castle afterwards, Mr Ryan said that an agreement hadn’t been found and that work was still ongoing.
+Speaking to the media at Dublin Castle afterwards, Mr Ryan said that an agreement had not been found and work was ongoing.

 He would not comment on Green Senator Pauline O’Reilly’s claim on RTE Radio that the Green Party could walk from government if a 22% or 23% reduction in emissions was set for the agriculture sector.